Hungry Healthy Happy

 • Coconut oil - This is used instead of butter in the topping.
 Don't worry, it doesn't give it a coconut flavour.
 You could use butter if you prefer, and it will give a more golden colour to the apples.

-How to make Apple Crumble with Oats - Step by step
+How to Make Apple Crumble with Oats - Step by Step

-One: Mix together the oats, maple syrup and 2 tablespoons of coconut oil.
+1. Step 1: In a mixing bowl, add the oats, maple syrup and 2 tablespoons of the coconut oil.

-Two: Add one tablespoon of coconut oil to a pan and melt.
+1. Step 4: Add the remaining tablespoon of coconut oil to a large pan and melt.
 Add the apples and gently cook for 5 minutes until softened.
-Put the sugar and cinnamon into the pan, stir and cook for a further 2 minutes.

-Three: Put the cooked apples into a baking dish and top with the oat mix.
+1. Step 7: Put the cooked apples into a baking dish and top with the oat mix.

-Four: Put into the oven and cook for 20 minutes.
+1. Step 8: Put into the oven and cook for 20 minutes.

 This is a hearty and comforting dessert, that doesn't over-do it on calories and fat either.
 We are all about the desserts at the moment, and finding ways to make them lighter so they can be more of an every day thing, rather than a once in a while thing.